edutechtammy/caliper-outside-diameter/README.md

 Combine with `&`: e.g. `index.html?randomStock=0&quantize=0&calibrateApply=0` reverts to the original fixed uncalibrated base behavior.

 #### Reverting to Pre‑Calibration Behavior
-### Keyboard Toggle (Diagnostics)
+#### Keyboard Toggle (Diagnostics)
 When `?calibrate=1` is active, press the `D` key (uppercase or lowercase) to toggle the visibility of the diagnostics debug boxes without reloading.
-A screen reader announcement (“Diagnostics shown” / “Diagnostics hidden”) confirms the change.
+A screen reader announcement ("Diagnostics shown" / "Diagnostics hidden") confirms the change.

+#### Debug Styles Organization
+For developer convenience, all debug-related CSS styles have been consolidated at the bottom of `style.css` under a dedicated "DEBUG MODE STYLES (?calibrate=1)" section.
+This includes:
+- Moving jaw positioning line styles (`.moving-jaw-line`)
+- Stock size debug overlays (`.stock-size-debug`, `.stock-diameter-debug`)
+- Debug state modifiers and animations

+This organization makes it easy to locate, modify, and maintain debug-specific styling without hunting through the entire CSS file.

 Use: `index.html?calibrateApply=0&calibrate=0` (optionally also `randomStock=0` to remove size variance).